California Court Records

 Commercial vehicle drivers face penalties of one and a half times the number of points as private vehicles.

-How Do I Know if I Have a Traffic Ticket in California?
+How Do I Know If I Have a Traffic Ticket in California?

 A mail notice is sent afterward to the ticketed individual as a reminder to appear in court.
 An appearance in court does not always translate to an arraignment.
-Appearance in court may mean payment of the fines, as the Superior court receives traffic ticket payments for the state.
+Appearance in court may mean payment of the fines, as the Superior Court receives traffic ticket payments for the state.
 Occasionally, a ticket or photo citation can be mailed directly to the driver if the alleged offender is captured by the road network surveillance system violating traffic laws.

 Additionally, an individual can request a copy of his or her driving record in one of the following ways: